 A contextual church is one that seeks to draw people in from a surrounding community by adapting the church context to the context of society.
 The contextual church can be split into two broad types, seeker-friendly and emerging.

-Emerging churches are also examples of contextual churches, but in this case, the definition of what is meant by “church” is blurred as even the central core of church changes its context to fit society.
-For example, the church in a pub or in a night club might be the “central core” of the church.
-Instead of phases, there are different communities that represent meeting places where Christians relate with the wider population on a spectrum of relationship to Jesus.
+Emerging churches are also examples of contextual churches, but in this case, the definition of what is meant by “church” is blurred as even the central core of the church changes its context to fit society.
+For example, the church in a pub or in a nightclub might be the “central core” of the church.
+Instead of phases, there are different communities that represent meeting places where Christians relate with the wider population on a spectrum of relationships to Jesus.
 That relationship spectrum will vary according to the context of the target population.
-Unlike the seeker-friendly, they may be no intention to progress people from one community to another.
+Unlike seeker-friendly churches, they may be no intention to progress people from one community to another.
 However, like seeker-friendly, the church community has been adapted to relate better to society.

 Generationally Sustainable Church

 A generationally sustainable church is one that can sustain itself over long periods purely through the physical offspring of the church members.
 This is more like the church in Europe would have been in previous generations when there was less social mobility and may also reflect situations today in some non-western cultures.
 If the birth rate is not less than the death rate, and people do not leave then, such a church will survive across generations.
 Some faith groups such as Jews and Roman Catholics could lose people and still grow because there were times when the birth rate exceeded the death rate in some way.
 Indeed this is the main way most subcultures last many generations.

 A generationally sustainable church has no growth strategy other than to survive.
 It does not seek converts, to change society, or to change itself to include others.
 This may be because it believes such changes are in God’s hands, not theirs.